SoraTenshi/neoncity.dev/content/index.md

 This is a personal Website to just write down some of the things i learned throughout the time being, i also intend to use this to enhance my communication skills.

-Criticism / Feedback is generally received by personally, just write an issue [here](https://github.com/SoraTenshi/neoncity.dev/issues)
+Criticism / Feedback is generally received by personally, just write an issue [on my GitHub Repository](https://github.com/SoraTenshi/neoncity.dev/issues).